 § 12 Responsibilities

 Riders attend the race on their own account and at their own risk.
 The rider is responsible for the safety of his bike and clothes.
-The organization is not responsible and cannot be held responsible for any injuries and damages as results of any action during the whole racing weekend.
+The organization is not and cannot be held liable for any injuries or damages sustained as a result of any action taken during the racing weekend.

-All riders are responsible for insurance cover concerning damages based on the participations in the race.
+All riders are responsible for insurance coverage concerning damages based on their participation in the race.

-The German law applies for all legal technicalities.
+The German law applies to all legal technicalities.

 § 13 Waiver of liability

-The participations dispense with the registration altogether regarding indemnity claim or regress towards the organizer, designee, commissaries, authorities or other person in association with the event.
+Participants waive registration in the event of indemnity claims or regress against the organizer, designee, commissaries, authorities, or any other person associated with the event.

-The subscribers of the registration accept the terms and conditions of the regulations concerning the implementation of the competition, other specific determinations of the event and the responsibilities and waiver of liability.
+The subscribers to the registration accept the terms and conditions of the regulations concerning the implementation of the competition, other specific determinations of the event and the responsibilities and waiver of liability.

-The participants confirmed explicitly the correctness of all data of the registration.
+The participants confirmed explicitly the correctness of all data in the registration.

 § 14 Withdrawal